 Fat characters in fictional narratives often fall into two categories.
 Most are negative portrayals where fatness represents moral failings or villainous tendencies.
 Seemingly “positive” portrayals emphasize weight loss narratives, self-loathing, or fatness as a limitation imposed on the self.
 In this Master Class authors Marianne Kirby and Meg Elison will help you move beyond these kinds of tropes and create characters with big bodies that constitute good representation.

 - Why we use the term “Fat”.

 - Identifying and avoiding overdone stereotypes and tropes about fat people.

 - Types of fat experiences we need more of in fiction and media.

 This Master Class includes a 2 hour long video lecture, a 2 week long asynchronous Q&A/discussion of the topic with Marianne Kirby and Meg Elison, and writing exercises to get you started.
 Students will come away with resources for further study.

 - Refund Policy

-The course begins October 23rd when all students receive the lecture video.
-Students will have the opportunity to discuss the issues brought up in the lecture with all instructors as well as ask detailed questions via a private forum through October 31st.
+At the beginning of the course all students will receive the lecture video to watch on their own schedule.
+In the following two weeks students will discuss the issues brought up in the lecture with all instructors as well as ask detailed questions via a private forum.
 The course does not have set meeting times.
-You can access class material and discussion and participate in class at any time, day or night, from anywhere in the world as long as you have an Internet connection.
+You can access class material and discussion and participate in class at any time, day or night, from anywhere in the world, as long as you have an Internet connection.

 The lecture video is closed captioned and transcribed; the text will be available to all students.
 The private forum uses WordPress with a theme specifically geared to accessibility and compatibility with screen readers.
 We strive to make all classes as accessible as possible, but if you need any extra considerations or have a question about accessibility, please contact us.